Villiger 39 St Josephs University

 Going heavy for the line by line is fine, but you must signpost or I will literally have an empty flow and won't know what to do.
 A good example of not signposting is the 2018 NSDA PF final.
 With that being said, the final focus should spend at least 30 seconds on the narrative/big picture.
 2 minutes of line by line is a bit hard for me to judge and find things to vote off of if done poorly.
 The reverse is also true- the line by line is very important and should appear in every single speech.
 Losing the line by line probably makes it harder for me to vote for you.
 When going for the line by line, you must explain the implications for winning each part of the line by line.
 This comes from impacting your responses/evidence/analytics.
 I've seen some teams that aren't extending full arguments in summary and just frontlining responses.
 Extensions in all speeches need to extend a full argument or I will feel really bad voting on it.

 Summary should not be the first time I see responses to case arguments and summary should respond to rebuttal arguments.
-However, there's no way for me to prevent myself from hearing new responses, so I will allow a much lower threshold for responses to new responses in later speeches.

 In order for me to vote on arguments, I need to understand them so you need to explain them to me instead of blipping something and complaining that I screwed you by not voting off it.
 If I don't understand an argument until the middle of my rfd, it's probably on you.
 If something is important enough for me to vote off, you should spend more than 10 seconds on it in summary and final focus (exceptions are obvious game over moments).